yingw787/ece552_computer_vision/REPORT.md

 The Sobel operator is a discrete differentiation operator.
 It produces a gradient of the original image by convolving two Sobel kernels with the original image, for the x-gradient as well as the y-gradient.
 Calculating the gradient means changes in the pixel intensity in the image across the kernel are displayed more prominently, and edges will show up more.
 One can then bitwise or the returned results to create an overall gradient representation of the image.

-This image processing algorithm can serve as a worthy benchmark since convolution involves multiplication and integration over every kernel in the image; examining performance counters may indicate whether Sobel is a performance-intensive task and act as a bottleneck in speedups.
-In addition, to what degree the algorithm can be parallelized remains an interesting question.
+This image processing algorithm can serve as a worthy benchmark since convolution involves multiplication and integration over every kernel in the image.
+In particular, finding out how integration is handled in machine code would prove interesting.
+Examining performance counters may indicate whether Sobel is a performance-intensive task and act as a bottleneck in speedups.
+In addition, to what degree the algorithm can be parallelized remains a worthy question.

 An example of the Sobel Edge Detection is given below: